JeevanJyotiChoudhury/SparkAI/README.md

 - If a non-technical interview is chosen, proceed directly to the next step.
 - Prompt users to specify the number of questions they want to attempt.
 - Enable voice input for users to answer questions.
-  Implement video support as well.
 - Provide an option for users to answer using text prompts if needed to provide solution with examples.
 - Display the interview result, rating different aspects on a scale of 1 to 10:
   - For technical interviews: rate technical skills and communication skills.
   - For non-technical interviews: rate communication skills.

-### **Additional Features (Optional)**

-- Interview History: Store and display a detailed history of all past interviews.
-- Leaderboard: Implement a leaderboard to compare user performance or set benchmarks for interview aspects.
-- Interview Feedback: Allow users to provide feedback on interviews.
-- Interview Preparation Resources: Provide users with access to relevant resources for interview preparation.

 ### **Tech Stack**

 - Frontend

   - Develop the frontend using React
-  - Utilize Tailwind CSS for styling the user interface.
+  - Utilize Tailwind CSS and Chakra UI for styling the user interface
-  - Integrate [charting library] to visualize the user's interview history.

 - Backend